FatShen3/opencore-asus-b460m-pro-10100/README.md

 * Bluetooth
 * Handoff, Air Drop
 * usb

-## Not work
+* ethernet (Remember to set speed to 100baseTX)
 * double monitor
 * Restart, Sleep, Shutdown

-* Magic Mouse lag
+## Not work

 * usb 3.0 type-c port not work on switch
-* ethernet
 * wake up bluetooth may disable

+## not work perfectly

+* double monitor when startup: it will mess up, so i need to pull out one (i.e hdmi port).
+When get into the system, put the hdmi back.
+* Magic Mouse lag